-Staff has explored numerous options for financing the construction of the Maintenance Facility.
+Staff has explored numerous options to assemble a financing plan to construct the Maintenance Facility.
 Given the limited fund sources available for this purpose, it became clear early on in the process that a portion of the construction cost would need to be financed.
 Staff spoke with financial institutions such as the California State Infrastructure Bank, pursued Standard and Poor's and Moody ratings and contracted with Project Finance Advisory Limited (PFAL) to explore alternative financing solutions.

-Working with design and engineering consultants, the 100% design and cost estimate was completed in early 2019.
+Working with the design and engineering consultants, the 100% design and cost estimate was completed in early 2019.
 The total cost of the project came in at \$37,780,000 of which \$32,180,000 is for construction.
 Table 1 summarizes the project expenditure plan.